greener-group/progres/README.md

 Greener JG and Jamali K. Fast protein structure searching using structure graph embeddings. bioRxiv (2022) - [link](https://www.biorxiv.org/content/10.1101/2022.11.28.518224)

 It provides the `progres` Python package that lets you search structures against pre-embedded structural databases and pre-embed datasets for searching against.
-Searching typically takes 1-2 s and is faster for multiple queries.
+Searching typically takes 1-2 s and is much faster for multiple queries.
-For the AlphaFold database, initial data loading takes around a minute but subsequent searching is less than a quarter of a second per query.
+For the AlphaFold database, initial data loading takes around a minute but subsequent searching takes a tenth of a second per query.
 Currently [SCOPe](https://scop.berkeley.edu), [CATH](http://cathdb.info), [ECOD](http://prodata.swmed.edu/ecod), the [AlphaFold structures for 21 model organisms](https://doi.org/10.1093/nar/gkab1061) and the [AlphaFold database TED domains](https://www.biorxiv.org/content/10.1101/2024.03.18.585509) are provided for searching against.

 ## Installation